 McCarter’s Venture Capital & Emerging Growth Companies Practice empowers clients throughout the development cycle—from ideation to creation, capitalization, implementation, commercialization and monetization.

 Our practice continues to expand.
 New partner Ron Leibman has joined the Corporate practice group and will help provide solutions to clients’ business- and law-related transportation, logistics, and supply chain management issues.
 He will be actively involved in the firm’s venture capital and emerging growth companies representations and will work closely with its blockchain, smart contracts and digital currencies group.
-The group has also welcomed new associates Morgan Jones and Christopher Dickson, who will be focused on representing emerging tech, tech-enabled and life sciences companies and the investors who support them.
+The group has also welcomed new associate Morgan Jones, who will be focused on representing emerging tech, tech-enabled and life sciences companies and the investors who support them.

 Our attorneys are on the cutting edge of legal and technological developments.
 We recognize that Proptech is positioned to disrupt the way we buy, sell, finance, and manage property—creating a more streamlined experience for businesses, investors, landlords, tenants, and consumers.
 To help innovators in this area exploit new opportunities and create cutting-edge solutions, we have assembled a Proptech industry group drawing on the strengths of attorneys across our various practices.